Source code: Lib/smtplib.py

 A nice selection of exceptions is defined as well:

-The base exception class for all the other exceptions provided by this module.
+Base exception class for all exceptions raised by this module.

 This exception is raised when the server unexpectedly disconnects, or when an attempt is made to use the SMTP instance before connecting it to a server.